ChatApp-Developers/2H-Messenger/README.md

-# Mostly UI and the very first layout of the server
+# Mostly QT UI and the very first layout of the server